jdevfullstack-tutorials/java-create-jar-exe-file/README.md

 # Java Create JAR Exe Tutorial
-## Setting the Windows System Environment
+## Setting The Windows System Environment
 1. Without the compiler added to the `Path`, you cannot use Java in the Command Prompt.